tradovate/example-api-csharp-trading/README.md

 generates code.
 - Once this operation has succeeded, run `sh build-all.sh`.
 This should compile and link the projects into an executable.
 - Navigate to the `/bin` (`cd bin`) folder created by the last operation.
 Run this command - `mono Tradovate.Samples.exe <your-tradovate-username> <your-tradovate-pass>`.
 Replace the angle-bracketed portions with your credentials, no brackets.
 - You should see the program log your Authentication, send a SyncRequest and begin attempting to trade!
-Congratulations, you've successfully built and run the Tradovate C# WebAPI sample project.
+Congratulations, you've successfully built and run the Tradovate C# sample project.

 ## Run This Example (Windows)
 Tools you'll need: